Kateryna Kon | Dreamstime.com

 Microorganisms feeding on our bodies outnumber our cells by 10 to 1.
 A typical person carries as many as six pounds of microbes, all living in a delicate, symbiotic balance amongst each other.
 These microbes can cause either a beneficial or a harmful effect.
-Most assuredly, an imbalanced overgrowth of any one species can lead to serious intestinal parasite symptoms.
+Most assuredly, an imbalanced overgrowth of any one species can lead to serious symptoms of parasites in the intestines.

 Hookworms are centimeter-sized worms that attach themselves to the interior walls of their hosts’ intestines.
 Once there, the worms grow and reproduce, stealing nutrients and preventing them from being absorbed into the cells of the host.
 Hookworm larva can penetrate the skin, and hookworm eggs can be ingested or inhaled.
 The most common sources of eggs and larva are animal feces and undercooked meat.
 Remember that pets lick and clean themselves with their tongues, which can cause hookworm larva and eggs to become attached to their fur.
 Petting, kissing, and smelling pets are common ways of contracting the parasite.